 - Once all the mushrooms are cooked, season them with smoked paprika, red miso, balsamic and a generous amount of pepper.
 Allow all the water to cook out.

 - Add in wine and allow the alcohol taste to cook out before adding in soy sauce and cooked lentils.

 - Taste and adjust the seasoning if needed, plus add approximately ½ cup (120 ml) of water and ¼ cup (4 tbsp) of pumpkin sauce to make sure the filling has enough moisture.

-- Measure out the milk.
+- Heat up the milk.
 Blend roasted garlic cloves and miso paste with 120 ml / ½ cup of the oat milk allocated for the béchamel sauce.

-- Slowly heat up olive oil in a large saucepan (stainless steel works best for this).
-Once the oil starts to shimmer, gradually whisk in flour.
-Keep whisking until the mixture is super smooth.
-Allow the mixture to bubble gently, whisking the whole time, for a few minutes so that there is no raw flour taste in your béchamel, but make sure it doesn’t colour.
+- Slowly heat up olive oil in a large saucepan (stainless steal works best for this).
+Once the oil starts to shimmer, sprinkle in flour while whisking to avoid lumps.

 - Pour a tablespoon of water on the bottom of the tray, followed by about a scant cup (200 ml) of the pumpkin sauce at the bottom of the dish, cover it tightly with a layer of pasta.